 Q. When is the institutional permission letter required as part of the application?

 A. For a study to be carried out at another institution, the Principal Investigator must seek a written permission letter from a person from the institution with authority to approve the recruitment of human subjects and to conduct research at the institution.

 Q. Can I designate my research exempt if it qualifies for it?

-A. Exempt research designation may not be determined by the Principal Investigator, but the IRB upon review of the application must grant the exempt designation for a protocol.
+A. Exempt research designation may not be determined by the Principal Investigator.
+Only the IRB upon review of the application may grant the exempt designation for a protocol.